-Gracie (Brazilian) Jiu‐Jitsu (BJJ) is a highly effective self‐defense system of ground fighting.
-It is designed to allow a smaller, weaker person to defend his or her self in a real world situation that goes to the ground.
-Gracie Jiu‐Jitsu does this by the detailed study of correct body mechanics, timing and placement.
-This is good for you the student because the methods are not based one strength or speed so the skills will not fade as will strength and speed.
-This is also in line with the self‐defense mindset of Gracie Jiu‐Jitsu meaning you training should prepare you for a street encounter where you don’t get to choose what weight class you will be fighting in.
+Brazilian Jiu‐Jitsu (BJJ) is a highly effective self‐defense system of ground fighting.
+It is designed to allow a smaller, weaker person to defend himself or herself in a real-world situation that goes to the ground.
+Brazilian Jiu‐Jitsu does this by thoroughly studying correct body mechanics, timing, and placement.
+This is good for you, the student, because the methods are not based on strength or speed, so the skills will not fade, as will strength and speed.
+This is also in line with the self‐defense mindset of Brazilian Jiu‐Jitsu, meaning your training should prepare you for a street encounter where you don’t get to choose what weight class you will be fighting in.

-The self defense mind set is important because statistics say 90 to 95% of all violent attacks and street fights end up on the ground, where Gracie Jiu‐Jitsu’s techniques are most effective.
-Unlike most sport biased Jiu‐Jitsu GJJ not only studies grappling but also teaches the student how to deal with the opponent that tries to strike you in each position and how to effectively deal with it.
+The self-defense mindset is necessary because statistics say 90 to 95% of all violent attacks and street fights end up on the ground, where Brazilian Jiu‐Jitsu’s techniques are most effective.
+Unlike most sport-based Jiu‐Jitsu, AMAC BJJ studies grappling and teach the student how to deal with the opponent that tries to strike them in each position and how to deal with it effectively.

 The physical benefits of training are incredible for the student.
 Most students experience a physical change in their bodies within 30 days of beginning their training.
-Students will lose weight and become more lean, gain useable strength, become more flexible and loosen the body.
-Many students experience lower levels of stress which leads to higher levels of day to day energy.
+Students will lose weight and become leaner, gain useable strength, become more flexible and loosen their bodies.
+Many students experience lower stress levels, leading to higher levels of day-to-day energy.

-The focus on real‐world self defense is what separates Gracie Jiu‐Jitsu from other Brazilian Jiu‐Jitsu systems that are more sport based.
-If personal protection and physical fitness is your goal, Gracie Jiu‐Jitsu has an effective answer that will work for you.
+The focus on real‐world self-defense is what separates AMAC Brazilian Jiu‐Jitsu from other Brazilian Jiu‐Jitsu systems that are more sport based.
+If personal protection and physical fitness is your goal, Gracie Jiu‐Jitsu has a practical answer that will work for you.

 Training In Jiu‐Jitsu

-Upholding the premise that most of the advantage of a larger, stronger opponent comes from superior reach and more powerful strikes, both of which are mitigated when grappling on the ground, Brazilian jiu‐jitsu emphasizes getting an opponent to the ground in order to utilize ground fighting techniques and submission holds involving Strikeing, joint‐locks and chokeholds.
+Upholding the premise that most of the advantage of a larger, stronger opponent comes from superior reach and more powerful strikes, both of which are mitigated when grappling on the ground, Brazilian jiu‐jitsu emphasizes getting an opponent to the ground in order to utilize ground fighting techniques, and submission holds involving Striking, joint‐locks, and chokeholds.
 A more precise way of describing this would be to say that on the ground, physical strength can be offset or enhanced by an experienced grappler who knows how to maximize force using mechanical strength instead of pure physical strength.

-Once the opponent is on the ground, a number of maneuvers (and counter‐maneuvers) are available to manipulate the opponent into a suitable position for the application of a submission technique or strikeing.
-Achieving a dominant position on the ground is one of the hallmarks of the style, and includes effective use of the guard (a signature position of BJJ) position to defend oneself from bottom (using both submissions and sweeps, with sweeps leading to the possibility of dominant position or an opportunity to pass the guard), and passing the guard to dominate from top position with side control, mount, and back mount positions.
+Once the opponent is on the ground, several maneuvers (and counter‐maneuvers) are available to manipulate the opponent into a suitable position for applying a submission technique or striking.
+Achieving a dominant position on the ground is one of the hallmarks of the style and includes effective use of the guard (a signature position of BJJ) position to defend oneself from the bottom (using both submissions and sweeps, with sweeps leading to the possibility of dominant position or an opportunity to pass the guard), and passing the guard to dominate from top position with side control, mount, and back mount positions.

-The Atlanta Martial Arts Center is a proud lineage affiliate of the Pedro Sauer Jiu‐Jitsu Association we are the ONLY certified Pedro Sauer training center in the area (Woodstock, Acworth, Townelake, Canton).
-Affiliation means that the rank you receive is recognized and backed by Master Pedro Sauer which places you in the Gracie Jiu‐Jitsu lineage.
+The Atlanta Martial Arts Center is a proud lineage affiliate of the Pedro Sauer Jiu‐Jitsu Association.
+We are the ONLY certified Pedro Sauer training center in the area (Woodstock, Acworth, Townelake, Canton).

-The Pedro Sauer Jiu‐Jitsu Association was founded by Master Pedro Sauer, 8th degree black belt under Grandmaster Helio Gracie and Rickson Gracie.
-He was the first black belt awarded from Grandmaster Helio who was not named Gracie.
-In the year of 2000, Pedro received the Abu Dahbi Combat Brazilian Jiu‐Jitsu Instructor of the year.
-Professor Sauer is regarded by many to be one of the most technical Jiu‐Jitsu instructors anywhere.
+The Pedro Sauer Jiu‐Jitsu Association was founded by Master Pedro Sauer, an 8th-degree black belt under Grandmaster Helio Gracie and Rickson Gracie.
+He was the first black belt awarded by Grandmaster Helio, who was not named Gracie.

-Gracie Brazilian Jiu‐Jitsu also includes training in standing self defense against punching, kicking, grabs and holds as well as various weapons like the gun and knife.
+AMAC Brazilian Jiu‐Jitsu also includes training in standing self-defense against punching, kicking, grabs, and holds and various weapons like the gun and knife.
 In addition to self‐defense, it is an incredible physical workout that will increase your strength and flexibility as it gets you in great shape.

-Gracie Jiu‐Jitsu at AMAC is easy to learn and safe.
+Jiu‐Jitsu at AMAC is easy to learn and safe.
 We go out of our way to maintain a mature, safe training environment to avoid any injury.
 The classes are taught in an organized, professional manner by trained instructors.
 We are a School, NOT a gym!
 We have the best educational process in the area.
 Our curriculum is designed to educate you in Jiu‐Jitsu, not just allow you access to the classes and have you figure it out on your own.
-We follow a very detailed and organized curriculum that has a clear path to your goal, We understand your time is very valuable and you want to get the most out of your training.
+We follow a very detailed and organized curriculum with a clear path to your goal.
+We understand your time is valuable, and you want to get the most out of your training.

-Jiu‐Jitsu is also a fantastic method to improve your physical fitness as you learn an effective and proven self defense.
-The average student looses 10‐15 pounds of body fat in the first 3 months of training.
-It improves your overall strength, endurance and flexibility. the Gracie Jiu‐Jitsu lifestyle will improve you on multiple levels and the benefits that you will gain will stay with you throughout the rest of your life.
+Jiu‐Jitsu is also a fantastic method to improve your physical fitness as you learn effective and proven self-defense.
+The average student loses 10‐15 pounds of body fat in the first three months of training.
+It improves your overall strength, endurance, and flexibility.
+The Brazilian Jiu‐Jitsu lifestyle will improve you on multiple levels, and the benefits that you will gain will stay with you throughout the rest of your life.

 - Increased Confidence & Empowerment